silven/wcnt/README.md

 which file was responsible for each particular warning, and thus, which `Limits.toml` should be used.

-The capture groups `line`, `column`, `category` and `description` are optional and allows the system to disregard multiples of the same warning.
+The capture groups `line`, `column`, `category` and `description` are optional and allows the system to disregard multiples of the same warning (Useful for header files).
 The `category` key also allows you to define individual limits for different categories.

-In order to be able to use per catgory limits, your regex *must* define a `category` capture group.
+In order to be able to use per-category limits, your regex *must* define a `category` capture group.
 Otherwise the system will abort when parsing the `Limits.toml` file.
 This is to prevent a false sense of security.

 ## Example Limits.toml